 If you practice persistently, you’ll gain much-much more than just relieving your stress and anxiety.
-But, that’s a topic for another article.

 You don’t have to attend a meditation retreat if you don’t have the time.
 Although I highly recommend it because it indeed has its benefits.
 One of the main benefits is you’ll be provided with a conducive environment with minimum distractions for the duration of the retreat.
 As a result, progress usually comes faster.
 I attended several retreats myself.